TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: : System Architecture

 where ${n}^z$ is the component of normal $\vec{n}$ on the z-axis.

-We use Principal Component Analysis (PCA) to calculate the normal direction of a grid cell.
-By analyzing the eigenvectors and eigenvalues of covariance matrix $C$, created from the nearest neighbors of the query grid cell, we can estimate the direction of the surface normal vector as well as slope.
-The covariance matrix $C$ is calculated as follows: where $k$ is the number of neighbors considered in the neighborhood of $g$, $p_i = \{x, y, z\}$ is the position of the neighbor grid in the global coordinate frame, $\bar{p}$ is the 3D centroid of the neighbors, $\lambda_j$ is the $j$-th eigenvalue of the covariance matrix, and $\vec{v_j}$ is the $j$-th eigenvector.
-The surface normal $\vec{n}$ of grid $g$ is the eigenvector $\vec{v_0}$ that has the smallest absolute value of eigenvalue $\lambda_0$.
+Similar to~\cite{geo1, mobile}, we use Principal Component Analysis (PCA) to calculate the normal direction of a grid cell.
+The covariance matrix $C_{cov}$ of the nearest neighbors of the query grid cell is calculated as follows: where $k$ is the number of neighbors considered in the neighborhood of $g$, $p_i = \{x, y, z\}$ is the position of the neighbor grid in the global coordinate frame, $\bar{p}$ is the 3D centroid of the neighbors, $\lambda_j$ is the $j$-th eigenvalue of the covariance matrix, and $\vec{v_j}$ is the $j$-th eigenvector.
+The surface normal $\vec{n}$ of grid $g$ is the eigenvector $\vec{v_0}$ with the smallest absolute value of eigenvalue $\lambda_0$.

 The purpose of the slope estimation is to get the shape of the terrain and avoid navigating on a steep surface.
-Based on the experience of several expert operators, the width of the track is a good indicator of the navigation stability on rough terrain.
-Usually, when the area of a rough region is less than half of the track width, the excavator can navigate through it without any trouble.
-In our case, the width of our excavator track is $0.6\ m$, so we chose the grid resolution $d_{res} = 0.2m$ and use eight neighborhood search methods, which means the search area size equals the track width.
+For excavator applications, the width between the tracks or wheels is a good indicator of the navigation stability on rough terrain.
+Usually, when the area of a rough region is less than half the width between the excavator's tracks, the excavator can navigate through it without any trouble.
+Specifically in our excavator setup, the width of our excavator track is $0.6\ m$, so we chose the grid resolution $d_{res} = 0.2\ m$ and search the nearest eight neighbors, which covers the necessary area.